dzw71/AAE5303_assignment2_orbslam3_demo-/README.md

 Measures the RMSE of the aligned trajectory after Sim(3) alignment:

 $$ATE_{RMSE} = \sqrt{\frac{1}{N}\sum_{i=1}^{N}\|\mathbf{p}_{est}^i - \mathbf{p}_{gt}^i\|^2}$$
+It is used as the main global accuracy metric.

 **Reference**: Sturm et al., "A Benchmark for the Evaluation of RGB-D SLAM Systems", IROS 2012